 This course examines environmental factors that influence the organization and administration of community colleges.
 Trends related to funding, policy, staffing, and workforce development are examined and contextualized to the evolving community college mission.
+Prerequisite: Must be enrolled student in ADLL EDD program OR Instructor consent.
 (Typically offered: Irregular)